Nathaniel Lyon: Military career

 Upon graduating from West Point, Lyon was commissioned as a 2nd lieutenant and assigned to the 2nd U.S. Infantry Regiment after graduation and served with them in the Seminole Wars and the Mexican–American War.
 Despite denouncing American involvement in the Mexican War, he was promoted to first lieutenant for "conspicuous bravery in capturing enemy artillery" at the Battle for Mexico City and received a brevet promotion to captain for the battles of Contreras and Churubusco.
 Although he was eligible for membership, Lyon did not join the Aztec Club of 1847 when it was formed in Mexico City in 1847.

-After the Mexican War, Lyon was then posted to the frontier, where forces under his command perpetrated the massacre of Pomo Native Americans at Clear Lake, California, the 1850 "Bloody Island Massacre"; in which as many as 200 old men, women and children were killed.
-Several days later, Lyon was responsible for another massacre in Cokadjal, killing 75 to 100 people, albeit the number was likely double.
+After the Mexican War, Lyon was posted to the Benicia Barracks, California.
+In 1850, he commanded an expedition to punish some Pomo who killed two notorious settlers who were infamous for their treatment of enslaved indigenous people near present day Kelseyville,California.
+Lyon's combined force of 75 included infantry, artillery, and dragoons.
+On his way to Clear Lake, California, he indiscriminately killed some 35 Wappo in Upper Napa Valley.
+Arriving at Upper Clear Lake on May 15, 1850, Lyon discovered multiple Pomo on Bo-No-Po-Ti Island.
+He then perpetrated the massacre of Pomo Native Americans known as the "Bloody Island Massacre"; in which as many as 200 old men, women, and children were slaughtered by artillery, guns, and sabers.
+Several days later, Lyon was responsible for another massacre known as the Russian River Massacre at the village of Cokadjal, which was a small island near the river some 5 miles south of present-day Ukiah, killing 75 to 100 people, albeit the number was likely double.
+In his after-action report, Lyon said, "Their position being entirely surrounded, they were attacked under most embarrassing circumstances, but as they could not escape, the island soon became a perfect slaughter pen."
+This massacres were the first large-scale military expedition aimed at eliminating indigenous people of their guilt.

+In December 1851, he served as a judge on the courts martial of George H. Derby, the famous humorist, and Joseph Hooker, the assistant adjutant general of the Pacific Division in Sonoma, California and future famous Civil War commander.

 After being reassigned to Fort Riley, Kansas, Lyon became staunchly antislavery.
 He did not support the radicalism of the abolitionists, and came to support the Republican Party while serving in the border wars known as "Bleeding Kansas."
 In January 1861, he wrote about the secession crisis, "It is no longer useful to appeal to reason, but to the sword."